 To grow from being a good bartender to a great bartender, you first have to master the classics.

 Lucky for you, that's exactly what I'm going to teach you today with this basic bartending drinks cheat sheet.

 Whether you're mixing drinks at a home bar or a restaurant, many people know and love these classic cocktails.
 In order to learn how to create your own spin on the classics, you first have to master the basic recipes.

 We'll talk through not only how to choose the best bottles of liquor for your bar but also cocktail mixing techniques and common drink garnishes.

-Be sure to grab your bartender cheat sheet to get started!
+But first, be sure to first grab your cocktail cheat sheet to get started:

 What's Included in the Bartender Cheat Sheet?